nwheels-io/NWheels/docs/intro.md

 ## What are the drawbacks?

 NWheels is a cutting edge approach, with all the associated consequences.
+But you can always use the Eject button.

+## Eject button

-If anything goes wrong, you are able to eject at any moment: drop the DSLs, and start maintaining generated codebase.
-The generated code contains no traces of NWheels.
+If anything goes wrong, you are able to eject at any moment:

+- drop the DSLs, and start maintaining generated codebase
+- the generated code contains no traces of NWheels

 ## Can it actually work?